-The Women’s Officers are the official representatives of the Department and are available to provide support, referrals and advocacy within the ANU and wider community.
-Nupur Apte and Siang Jin Law are the Women’s Officers in 2019.
-They will represent your interests at ANU and ANUSA meetings, provide support and referrals to professional services you may need, and facilitate events and campaigns throughout the year.
+The Women’s Officer is the official representative of the Department and is available to provide support, referrals and advocacy within the ANU and wider community.
+Avan Daruwalla is the Women’s Officer in 2022.
+She will represent your interests at ANU and ANUSA meetings, provide support and referrals to professional services you may need, and facilitate events and campaigns throughout the year.

 Deputy Women’s Officers

 The Deputy Women’s Officers provide support to the Women’s Officer and advocate for the members of the Department.
-Isabella Keith and Miriam Wicks-Wilson are the Deputies in 2019.
+Elodie de Rover and Stella Leonardi are the Deputies in 2022.
 They will take leadership and responsibility of the development and running of the Collective (the active members of the Department).
 You can contact them at firstname.lastname@example.org.

 Online Space Moderators